McLargo/the-real-mle-challenge/SOLUTIONS.md

 - `DataSaver`: to save the data in a format that can be used by the model.
 It contains the code to save the data in different formats.
 Current
   implementation: `CSVDataSaver`.

-In the future, I can add more implementation classes to the module to manage the data in different ways.
-For example, I can add a class to manage the data in different formats, like JSON, XML, etc.

 ### Train module